madprops/clipton/README.md

 This is a python-based clipboard manager that uses Rofi as the frontend.

-`clipnotify` is required to detect copy events.
+`copyevent` is required to detect copy events.

 `xclip` is required to read and write to the clipboard.